Do you want to know what search terms people are using to find your site? There’s an easy way to find out.

 That’s just one of many tips shared by Sam Michelson, CEO/Founder of the digital reputation management firm Five Blocks, and chapter member Nancy Sterling, APR, senior VP at ML strategies, at the May Independent Practitioners Network meeting.

 The duo provided a succinct overview of strategy and tactics need to both boost SEO and make negative comments online less prominent.
+You don’t have to go to an SEO company for this, you can also go to Web Chimpy where it is easier.

 Success at managing online reputation requires a strategic view and holistic approach, they said.